acdh-oeaw/Teaching_CBS4DH/exercise/git/hands-on_2.md

 Theoretically, you could even run `git pull` without running `git fetch` before, although it's always best to see what's happening before you actually pull the data.

+## What if local *and* remote have changed? (stash)

 Finally, let's try a more extreme case.
-Imagine that you commit another change to your remote repo (or somebody else does), and in the meanwhile you modify the same file on your local copy.
+Imagine that you commit another change to your remote repo (or somebody else does), and **in the meanwhile you modify something else on your local copy**.
 If you try to push your local change to the remote, you will receive a warning from Git:

 ```shell
 error: failed to push some refs to 'https://github.com/carlonim/test-repo.git'